AWSMkt-TaaS/FR-Cucumber/ReadMe.txt

 -	Click on “index.html” in the Package Explored to the view report.

-Option2 : From the Command Line :
+Option 2 : From the Command Line :
 From KDE, select “Start” icon, enter “Konsole” into the input box and then click on the “Konsole” icon.

 In the Konsole Window, type the command: